Employee Stock Option Plan (ESOP): Meaning, Benefits, and Tax Rules in India

 No, employees must pay the exercise price to convert ESOPs into shares.

-Unvested ESOPs usually lapse, while vested ones can be exercised within a
+Unvested ESOPs usually lapse, while vested ones can be exercised within a certain time frame.

 Yes, ESOPs are taxed as perquisite at exercise and as capital gains on sale.